Decision Fatigue: Why Fewer Daily Choices Make You Sharper

 The most famous real-world demonstration of decision fatigue comes from a 2011 study by Jonathan Levav and Shai Danziger, analyzing over 1,100 parole board decisions made by Israeli judges across a single day.

 The findings were stark: early in the day, after a food break, judges approved parole applications roughly 65% of the time.
 As the session wore on without a break, the approval rate dropped to nearly zero.
 After a food break, it jumped back to 65%.
+The food break itself hints at how nutrition feeds into self-control, though the mechanism is more about recovery than topping up a glucose tank.

 The judges were not consciously being cruel or inconsistent.
 They were fatigued.
-And fatigued decision-makers default to the safe choice - in a parole context, that meant denying release.
+And fatigued decision-makers default to the safe choice.
+In a parole context, that meant denying release.

 For you, the safe default might be reaching for junk food instead of cooking, skipping the workout instead of going, or scrolling instead of working.